jacekturek/fuzyecon/budget.md

 > budget

-The set where the VectorX ⊕ VecorY = I, is called the budget field.
+The set where the VectorX ⊕ VecorY = I (rather than <=), is called the budget field.

-The fuzzy sets can be a research tool also here:
+The fuzzy sets can be a research tool also for the budget:

 *budget = fuzzy_partition(varnames = c(budg1 = 3, budg2 = 4), FUN = fuzzy_normal, sd = 3.0)*